 3. Keep your circle tight

 Snitches remind us that not everyone deserves VIP access to our lives.
-Your inner circle should be people who have your back, not people who run to spill the tea the second it benefits them.
+Your inner circle should consist of individuals who support you, rather than those who exploit your vulnerabilities for their own gain.

 4. Stay composed

-It’s tempting to go full “eye for an eye” and expose their secrets too.
+It’s tempting to retaliate by revealing their secrets as well.
 But honestly?
 That just drags you down to their level.
-Stay calm, stay classy, and let their behaviour speak for itself.
+Maintain your composure, maintain your elegance, and allow their actions to speak for themselves.

 Turning the tables: what snitches reveal about themselves

-Here’s the plot twist: when someone snitches on you, they actually reveal more about themselves than they do about you.
+Here’s the twist: when someone snitches, they reveal more about themselves than you.

 Final thoughts

-So next time you find yourself fuming over a snitch, remember this: their actions don’t define you, they define them.
-You’ll move on, grow stronger, and find people who actually deserve your trust.
+So next time you find yourself fuming over a snitch, remember the truth: their actions don’t define you; they define them.
+You’ll move on, grow stronger, and discover people who actually deserve your trust.
 They’ll stay stuck being… well, a snitch.

 Rule to live by: If it doesn’t affect you directly, zip it.
-Loyalty speaks louder than whispers.
+Loyalty is more powerful than mere whispers.

 Related articles you might like